Combination of a spreadsheet visual interface with a language operating on actual cells and tables.

 Planarly is a language

-, it is built around the table-as-data-structure and designed to be a superior alternative to Excel
+Drawing inspiration from programming concepts in tools like Matlab and Numpy, it is built around the table-as-data-structure and designed to be a superior alternative to Excel.

-Client had this idea for a long time and made it in as a backend core in C++
+Client had this idea for a long time and made it in as a backend core in C++.

 Documentation